theobald-software/helpcenter.theobald-software.github.io/includes/components/settings/general-settings.md

 Pull destinations often pull the data from SAP for several times.
 To decrease the SAP server load, you can select the **Cache results** option, this way the pull destination pulls the data from cache and not from the SAP.

-This increases the performance and limits the impact on the SAP system.
+Cache results increases the performance and limits the impact on the SAP system.
-If this behavior is not desired (for example, because the data must be always 100% up to date), the cache option must be explicitly turned off.
+If this behavior is undesirable (for example, because the data must be always 100% up-to-date), the cache option must be explicitly disabled.

 {% else %}